-When two or more crops grown together in an intercropping system, the component crop yield may be lower compared to their sole crop yields due to inter-specific competition for growth resources viz., light, moisture, nutrients due to increased population pressure per unit land area or demand exceeding supply or due to both.
-Biomass differed significantly due to INM treatments during both the years.
-At harvest, the highest biomass recorded in T_3 during both years and in pooled data (Table 3).
+158 When two or more crops grown together in an intercropping system, the component crop 159 yield may be lower compared to their sole crop yields due to inter-specific competition for 160 growth resources viz., light, moisture, nutrients due to increased population pressure per unit 161 land area or demand exceeding supply or due to both.
+Biomass differed significantly due to 162 integrated nutrient management (INM) treatments during both the years.
+At harvest, the 163 highest biomass recorded in T_3 during both years and in pooled data (Table 3).
 Leaf area differed significantly due to INM treatments during both the years.
-Similar trend was followed for leaf area of the system.
+Similar trend was followed 164 165 for leaf area of the system.
+The higher biomass is due to the higher uptake of nutrients by 166 both cotton and soybean along with leaf litter drops from the soybean.
+The results are in agreement with the findings of [10], who reported that higher biomass yield in the 167 168 intercropping system was due to higher uptake of nutrients.

-3.1.3 Economics of the intercropping system
+170 3.1.3 Economics of the intercropping system